Superhero comics are dominated by superheroes.

 Thank you for listening, have a pleasant evening.

 When it comes to law enforcement in comics, that's more or less what it boils down to.
 However, there is no shortage of bad guys, from purse snatchers to mad scientists to intergalactic abominations.
 There are plenty of brilliant adventurers in the Marvel universe to keep the people safe but considering the absolutely constant threats that surround them, Earth should have been toast by now.
+It's only the constant attention of these protectors that has kept that from happening.
 Spidey is the friendly neighborhood hero, but how often is he off fighting some costumed weirdo?
 Local lowlifes must be thrilled when he is off dodging exploding pumpkins or crawling through the sewer after some monster.
+Muggings and murders are still common in a large city like New York, superheroes or not.
+The police, however, have to deal with both ordinary crime and protecting citizens from the latest alien invasion.
 Kind of makes you wonder what it is like to be a mere mortal police officer in New York City.
 How much help are the vigilantes, anyway?

 Yet, for the most part, Spider-Man does have a tense but cooperative relationship with the authorities.
 He has unofficially partnered with officers of all ranks and titles.
 All of those ranks come with different responsibilities.
 According to Rasmussen College, there are eight different ranks.
 The hierarchy depends on the police agency (federal or local) but the following is most commonly used in municipal police organizations.